“The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”

-Even at night, the Minotaur may be hard to spot, especially if this is your first time.
+Even at night, the rocket may be hard to spot, especially if this is your first time.
 Haze, aircraft, and all kinds of things can be in the field of view to confuse you even more.
 If you’re with a small group of people, chances are that one of you will be able to spot it and point it out for the rest.
 Watch with friends to increase your chances!

 Watching and tracking rocket launches is challenging and fun, especially at night.
 Hopefully the weather from your location will cooperate and you get to see an amazing show.
 Good luck!

 Some cool bits to note: At 2:50, the spacecraft begins to rotate itself so that it’s underside points downward toward the lunar surface.
 At 5:00, the descent stops and hovers above the surface.
 At 5:30, you can see the spacecraft has adjusted itself to avoid an obstacle and then continues its descent.
 A little while later, we’re picking up some dust and we’ve landed!

 What’s really amazing is that all of this was accomplished autonomously, with no assistance from the ground.
 How cool is that?